 Why the CFO Transformation Agent (CFO-TA) Sits Above Every Consulting Methodology

-Consulting methodologies assume alignment.
+Consulting methodologies coordinate work.

 Ungoverned task motion vs. governed decision pathways